 Built-in shelving will add a touch of convenience and class to just about any room of your home.
+No matter if it’s a custom bookshelf for your personal collection of literature, additional shelves to create a custom closet, or even modifying an existing wall cabinet to create more storage space, built-in shelves are essential to utilize space.
 Professional shelving installation will typically run you about $205 to $473 per 25 linear feet, including materials and labor.

 - Length and height of shelves

-- Type of wood (usually pressboard, softwood, veneer plywood, or various kinds of hardwood)
+- Type of wood (usually pressboard, softwood, solid wood, veneer plywood, or various kinds of hardwood)

 - Design and ornamental details (will it incorporate drawers as well as shelves? other features, like lighting, for example?)

 - Whether doors are added and if so, their material and design type

 - Which story the shelves are to be installed on (hauling materials to an upper floor may increase the price)

 - Whether the room contains existing fine carpentry work, such as crown moldings, which you'd like the shelves to coordinate with